You are Cohabiting

 - Your partner will not have any legal position in Section 61 of the Insurance Act.
 If you die without making any nomination of a beneficiary in your life policy to your partner, he/she will not qualify to be the proper claimant to claim the policy proceeds.

 - If you have a child with your partner, the child will be considered illegitimate, and the child’s legal position in your estate is restrictive.
 For example, the Intestate Succession Act does not recognise an illegitimate child.
-The Insurance Act does recognize an illegitimate child as a proper claimant, but if your child is a juvenile, it is difficult for your child to be the proper claimant of your life policy.
+The Insurance Act does recognise an illegitimate child as a proper claimant, but if your child is a juvenile, it is difficult for your child to be the proper claimant of your life policy.

 - You do not qualify to be an irrevocable beneficiary (S49L) of your partner’s life policy.